emildi/iris_qsvm/README.md

 ## Introduction

-This is a demo on how to use Quantum Support Vector Machines, as implemanted by Qiskit, to perform classification on the Iris dataset
+This is a demo on how to use Quantum Support Vector Machines, as implemented by using Qiskit, to perform classification on the Iris dataset.
+<br><br>
+Based on ideas from https://github.com/Qiskit/qiskit-machine-learning/blob/main/docs/tutorials/03_quantum_kernel.ipynb.

 ## Software Environment